Graded gamma rings: Abstract

 \section{Abstract}

-We introduce graded gamma rings from the most general point of view via methods developed by Krasner and Halberstadt for Krasner's general graded rings.
-We propose three equivalent aspects of studying graded gamma rings.
+We introduce graded gamma rings from a more general point of view via methods developed by Krasner and Halberstadt for graded rings.
+We propose three equivalent aspects of studying graded gamma rings, nonhomogeneous, semihomogeneous and homogeneous.
 The graded Jacobson radical of a graded gamma ring is introduced and its elementwise description is given.
 Also, a relation between the graded Jacobson radical and the Jacobson radical of a graded gamma ring is examined.

 \emph{Keywords}: Graded gamma rings and modules, Gamma anneids and moduloids, Jacobson radical \\ 2010 \emph{Mathematics Subject Classification} Primary 16Y99, Secondary 16W50, 16N20